↑

 DOUGHNUT HOLES

 Have I mentioned that I’m not a morning person before?
 Well, I’m not.
 Not even a little bit.
 That’s why I’m sad, oh so sad, that the summer is almost over.
 I’m not looking forward to early mornings again.
-In the summer, even though little man wakes up very early, he can go and play with his toys until I drag my butt out of bed to make him breakfast.
+In the summer, even though the little man wakes up very early, he can go and play with his toys until I drag my butt out of bed to make him breakfast.

 My husband calls me a morning zombie because I’m on auto-drive until it’s almost noon.
 I walking, I’m talking grunting, and I’m cooking like a zombie.
 It’s not just their breakfast I make half asleep, it’s also all the recipe prep that I have to get done early and if I’m baking something that takes a while, I have to start first thing in the morning.
 So until my coffee kicks in, I’m a zombie chef/mom.